nicklotz/kubeconcepts/public/02-kubernetes-controllers-and-networking.md

 5. Test accessing the service via a temporary interactive pod and observe the logs.
 ```
+# --rm automatically removes the pod when you exit
+# -it provides interactive terminal access
+# -- separates kubectl args from container command
 kubectl run -it --rm debug --image=busybox -- sh
 ```
 ```
 wget -O- nginx
 ```
-> Run the above wget command several times, then exit out of the container and check the logs.
+> Run the wget command several times, then exit the container and check the logs.
 ```
 exit
 ```